 Chauvinism is, moreover, simply another name for egoism, which hinders the normal development of public life.
 For egoism is at the basis of every action deserving of accusation.
-As a typical phenomenon of social egoism, chauvinism does not have anything to do with nationalism, which should be in the heart of every Bulgariam.
-Rithough the interests of the nations are so intricately interwoven, every nation may live and develop without hindering the other nations.
-The way toward this is mutual recognition and help.
+As a typical phenomenon of social egoism, chauvinism does not have anything to do with nationalism, which should be in the heart of every Bulgarian.
+Although the interests of the nations are so intricately interwoven, every nation may byte and develop without hindering the outual recognition and hep.

 The cultural and economic interests of every nation may be assured only when an international understanding and help is attained.
 You may call this internationalism.
-It is internationalism but it is nationalism as well.
-It is true that no one who feels the spirit of the time can help seeing the evil which comes as a result of trying to make nationalism just the opposite of internationalism.
-Find until people find the basis of their likeness, the present crisis in our cultural and social life cannot be overcome.
+It is internationalism, but it is nationalism as well, it is true that no one who feels the splrit of the time can help seeing the evil which comes as a result of trying to make nationalism just the opposite of internationalism and until people find the basis of their likeness, the present crisis in our cultural and social life cannot be overcome.
 The way toward this is the forming of the nations as living spiritual societies which will rise above egoistic interests in order to found their inter-relations on the basis of mutual recognition and honor.
-This is the only right way and always the deeply thinking men have been against that "nationalism" which is an expression of netional egoism, better described as "chauvinism."
+This is the only right way and always the deeply thinking men have been against that "nationalism" which is an expression of national goilam, better described as "chauvinism."

-Dostoevski, with his philosophic mind, clearly understood the essence of the question when he said: "If the nations do not begin a life with higher alms and purposes in service of mankind, but continue only to serve their egolatic interests, they are going to freeze and to expire."
+Dostoevski, with his philosophic mind, clearly understood the essence of the question when he said: "If the nation's do not begin a life with higher alms and purposes in service of mankind, but continue only to serve their egolatic interests, they are going to freeze and to expire."